-Exchange students are invited to participate in orientation activities open to all new Northwestern and transfer students, including: International Student Orientation, hosted by the International Office, and Wildcat Welcome, hosted by the Office of New Student and Family Programs.
+Exchange students are invited to participate in orientation activities open to all new Northwestern and transfer students, including: International Student Orientation, hosted by the Office of International Student and Scholar Services, and Wildcat Welcome, hosted by Student Transition Experiences.
 These typically take place about 10 days prior to the start date of the fall quarter.
-ULA will also organize some customized programming for exchange students.
+GLO will also organize some customized programming for exchange students.

 - Winter and spring arrivals

 Employment options for international students are limited but available.
-In most cases, J-1 students must obtain specific employment authorization from the IO, particularly when pursuing off-campus work.
+In most cases, J-1 students must obtain specific employment authorization from the OISS, particularly when pursuing off-campus work.
 You must obtain permission before beginning employment, even if it is for purposes of fulfilling an internship requirement.
-For more information about employment restrictions and applying for authorization, visit the IO website or consult with an IO adviser.
+For more information about employment restrictions and applying for authorization, visit the OISS website or consult with an OISS adviser.

 Social Security Numbers

 A Social Security Number (SSN) is a unique 9-digit identification number issued by the U.S. Social Security Administration (SSA).
 It is used primarily for U.S. tax and payroll purposes.
 Exchange students who secure a paid job in the U.S. are eligible for a SSN, but you must be registered full-time and be in the U.S. for at least 10 days before applying.

 Only exchange students who have a paid job in the U.S. need an SSN.
 Otherwise, you do not need one.
 You can still open a bank account, have a mobile phone contract, or rent an apartment without an SSN.
 You can also apply for a Temporary Visitor Driver's License (TVDL) without an SSN.
 (Note: if you wish to apply for a State of Illinois Driver's License, you will need an SSN.)